Ben Brown (baseball): Chicago Cubs

 On August 2, 2022, the Phillies traded Brown to the Chicago Cubs for pitcher David Robertson.
 At the end of the 2022 season, Brown was named South Atlantic League Pitcher of the Year.

 On November 15, 2022, the Cubs added Brown to their 40-man roster to protect him from the Rule 5 draft.
 He was optioned to the Double-A Tennessee Smokies to begin the 2023 season, then joined the Iowa Cubs in May.
 Brown missed a portion of the 2023 season due to an oblique injury.
 In 26 games split between Tennessee and Iowa, he accumulated an 8–8 record and 4.27 ERA with 100 strikeouts across 72 2/3 innings pitched.
 Brown was optioned to Triple-A Iowa to begin the 2024 season.

 Following an injury to Justin Steele, Brown was called up to the major leagues on March 30, 2024.
 In his debut, Brown allowed five hits and two walks which yielded six runs in 1 2/3 innings pitched along with one strikeout against the Texas Rangers.
 On April 9, Brown made his first start, giving up three hits and one walk with five strikeouts in 4 2/3 innings in a win against the San Diego Padres.
 In his sixth career start, Brown tossed seven no–hit innings with a career–high ten strikeouts against the Milwaukee Brewers.'
 On June 9, Brown was placed on the injured list with a left neck strain, an injury that was later revealed to be a stress fracture in his neck.

+Brown made the Cubs' Opening Day roster in 2026.